Coca‑Cola begins introduction of attached caps across entire portfolio to boost collection and recycling, and help prevent litter

 • Move begins in Scotland this May and will be rolled out across Great Britain

-17th May 2022: Coca‑Cola Great Britain (CCGB) has announced it will introduce new, attached caps to its plastic bottles, making it easier to recycle the entire package and ensure no cap gets left behind.
+17th May 2022: Coca‑Cola Great Britain (CCGB) has announced it will introduce new, attached caps to its plastic bottles.

 From today, consumers will start to see new caps attached to 1.5L bottles of Fanta, Coca‑Cola Zero Sugar and Diet Coke, with the switch set to be completed for all plastic bottles across CCGB’s range of brands by early 2024.